Updated: Aug 11, 2020

 Expect only 3/10 guests to actually commit

-That's anecdotal to my experience, but thus far a reliable reflection of numbers between the time you poll your family & friends and the time of deposit.
+That's anecdotal to my experience as a travel agency owner, but thus far a reliable reflection of numbers between the time you poll your family & friends and the time of deposit.

 You'll likely find that the people who themselves feel most vested in you and your marriage will be the ones most ready to join you on your trip!